 Are you looking for free family things to do in Ireland with the kids?
-We’ve got it covered, with our list of 100 Free Fun Things to do with Kids in Ireland – yes 100, absolutely free!
+We’ve got it covered, with our list of 100 free things to do in Ireland with Kids – yes, absolutely free!

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

-Ireland has a great selection of places to visit and things to do that won’t cost a penny.
-We hope our list of 100 free fun things to do with kids will help you plan fun days out and holidays in Ireland!
+Ireland has a great selection of places to visit and things to do that won’t cost a penny, from museums and castles to beaches and national parks.
+We hope our list of free things to do in Ireland will help you plan fun days out and holidays this year!

-100 Free Fun Things to Do with Kids in Ireland
+Free Things to Do in Ireland with Kids

 #1.
 National Museum of Ireland Dublin Museums